gabors-data-analysis/da-coding-rstats/lecture22-lasso/README.md

-# Seminar 02: Prediction with LASSO
+# Lecture 22: Prediction with LASSO

 ## Motivation